OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

         function getRoomAvailabilityPeriod() {
             // Note: For simplicity, room availability logic is hardcoded in this example code.
-            // In a real-world implemention, room availability data would likely be retrieved from a web service or database.
+            // In a real-world implementation, room availability data would likely be retrieved from a web service or database.

             // from value of selected DDL item, take second character
             //   a = available in the AM